-He obtained his undergraduate medical degree from Guy's, King's and St Thomas' Medical School, and a BSc. in Surgery and Anaesthesia.
-His research investigated the 3D morphology of femoroacetabular impingement.
+He obtained his undergraduate medical degree from Guy's, King's and St Thomas' Medical School, a BSc. in Surgery and Anaesthesia, and an MSc. in Surgical Innovation.
+His research investigated the 3D morphology of femoroacetabular impingement, and the use of shearwave ultrasound elastrography in hip disease.
 Kartik was an Academic Foundation Doctor at the Nuffield Orthopaedic Centre, at the University of Oxford, where he worked on developing an arthroscopic simulation programme for surgical training.
 He was then appointed as an NIHR Academic Clinical Fellow in Orthopaedics at Imperial College London, prior to his current role.

 - Hip biomechanics and the role of the hip capsule before and after arthroplasty

-- The implementation of virtual and augmented reality in orthopaedics
+- The implementation of 3D surgical planning, and virtual and augmented reality in orthopaedics

 et al., Augmented reality for arthroplasty training - a randomised controlled trial of simulator-based training for acetabular cup orientation skills, Clinical Orthopaedics and Related Research, ISSN:0009-921X

 Logishetty K, 2017, Adopting and sustaining a Virtual Fracture Clinic model in the District Hospital setting – a quality improvement approach, Bmj Quality Improvement Reports, Vol:6, ISSN:2050-1315